 Date of Authorship for this Version

 Macey, Jonathan R. and Miller, Geoffrey P., "The Plaintiffs' Attorney's Role in Class Action and Derivative Litigation: Economic Analysis and Recommendations for Reform" (1991).
 Faculty Scholarship Series.
-Paper 1717.
+1717.